Payerset/docs/payers/centene-price-transparency.md

 The `NEGOTIATED_RATES` table contains information about negotiated rates for various billing classes and codes.
 This table is used to store pricing data and rate negotiations.

-#### 1. Overview

-The `NEGOTIATED_RATES` table contains information about negotiated rates for various billing classes and codes.
-This table is used to store pricing data and rate negotiations.

 #### 2. Columns

 | Column Name                  | Data Type | Nullable | Default | Description                                                          |